 The Planning Advisory Committee has seven members

-- One (1) Council member appointed by resolution of Council (this member is called the “Council member”).
-The Council member is the chair of the committee.
+- Two (2) Council members appointed by resolution of Council (these members are called the “Council members”).
+The two Council members are the co-chairs of the committee.

 - One (1) citizen residing in Town of Mount Royal and appointed by resolution of Council (this member is called the “appointed citizen”).

-In addition, one of the following persons must attend the committee’s meetings: the Town manager, the director of the Technical Services Department or the head of the Urban Planning and Inspection Division.
+In addition, one of the following persons must attend the committee’s meetings: the Town manager, the director of the Technical Services Department or the head of the Urban planning and Development Division.
 These persons are not entitled to vote.